-Many traditional box dyes in the UK include PPD (black henna) which is highly allergenic.
-If you use bleach, that can burn the scalp very quickly.
+Many traditional box dyes in the UK include PPD which is highly allergenic.
+If you use bleach, that too can burn the scalp very quickly.

-If you colour too regularly, or don’t protect areas that are especially sensitive, like the tips of the years, you may find these can crack and struggle with dryness following colouring.
+If you colour too regularly, or don’t protect areas that are especially sensitive, like the tips of the ears, you may find these can crack and become dry after colouring.

-If you’re looking to cover greys, or deepen your colour and shine, we’d always recommend switching to organic Henna.
+If you’re looking to cover greys, or deepen your colour and shine, we’d always recommend switching to an organic henna - based dye.